fygar256/general-assembler-axx/README.md

 label3: nop
 ```

-A label is a string of letters, numbers, and symbols, starting with a non-numeric ``.`, alphabet, or symbol, and is two or more characters long.
+A label is a string of letters, numbers, and symbols, starting with a non-numeric character `.`, an alphabet, or some symbols, and is two or more characters long.

-To define a label with a label, do the following:
+To define a label with a label, do the following.

 ```
 label4: .equ label1